peterk87/sistr-packer/README.md

 Building the VM
 ---------------

+*NOTE: You can only build the VM in a GUI/non-headless OS environment (e.g. your local machine running Ubuntu).
+It is not possible at this time to build the VM on a headless server.*

 You can build the VM once you've got the prerequisites installed.
 From the `packer/` directory in the root of the project folder, run:

     packer build template.json